Read my extensive guide to the best testosterone supplements and T boosters available on the market in the UK today.

 Before you go any further in this guide or on your search for a testosterone booster generally, every man should know this.

 Testosterone boosters won’t do your erection any favours.
-If you’re struggling to get it up or keep it up, then science says it’s actually highly unlikely that your problem has much at all to do with your testosterone levels or how ‘virile’ you feel.
+If you’re struggling to get it up or keep it up, then science says it’s actually highly unlikely that your problem has much at all to do with your levels of testosterone or how ‘virile’ you feel.
 You may want to consider getting a testosterone level home test to actually see if your levels are low or not.

 If your sex drive problem is chemical, it’s far more likely to be related to high blood pressure or high cholesterol.
 So, if you’re curious about testosterone boosters because you think you might have erectile dysfunction (ED), go see your doctor first.
 Despite their marketing messages, low testosterone has no impact on ED.